junxit/us-congress-bills-115/metadata.md

 - 2018-06-20 — Placed on the Union Calendar, Calendar No. 597.
 - 2018-06-20 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-768.
 - 2018-06-20 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-768.
+- 2018-06-25 — Considered under suspension of the rules. (consideration: CR H5603-5604)
+- 2018-06-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3392.
+- 2018-06-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-06-25 — Mr. Bishop (UT) moved to suspend the rules and pass the bill, as amended.
+- 2018-06-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5603)
+- 2018-06-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5603)